-‘The Devil All The Time’ is a crime drama that follows the threads of several stories to weave them together in a disturbing and brutal manner.
+‘The Devil All The Time’ is a crime drama that follows the threads of several stories to weave them together disturbingly and brutally.
 At the center of it is a young man named Marvin Russell, who has been through enough grief and trauma in his life.
 But now that he has started to come out of it, the arrival of a new preacher in town disbalances all of it.
-Meanwhile, there is a couple going around the state, picking up hitchhikers, and killing them in lonely, desolate places.
-The story goes into detail about the backstories of all the characters and creates a riveting tale of family, hatred, religion, and crime.
-It is so raw and unfiltered in its portrayal of reality that it makes us wonder, is it based on real events?
+Meanwhile, a couple is going around the state, picking up hitchhikers and killing them in lonely, desolate places.
+The story details the characters’ backstories and creates a riveting tale of family, hatred, religion, and crime.
+It is so raw and unfiltered in its portrayal of reality that it makes us wonder, do actual events inspire it?
 Let’s find out.

-Is The Devil All The Time Based on a True Story?
+The Devil All The Time is a Work of Fiction

 No, ‘The Devil All The Time’ is not based on a true story.
 It is based on the novel of the same name written by Donald Ray Pollock.
 While the author didn’t base the story on any real person or incident in particular, he did seek inspiration from the real things around him to write it.